microsoft/winget-cli/doc/specs/#888 - Com Api.md

         ///  Ex. { 4, 3, 2, 1 }
         Windows.Foundation.Collections.IVectorView<PackageVersionId> AvailableVersions { get; };

-        /// Gets a specific version of this package.
+        /// Gets the latest version of this package.
         PackageVersionInfo LatestAvailableVersion { get; };

         /// Gets a specific version of this package.